-Astonishingly talented NYC painter Ran Ortner is originally from the w. coast.
-San Francisco specifically, and then rural Alaska.
+Astonishingly talented NYC painter Ran Ortner is originally from the west coast.
+San Francisco, specifically, and then rural Alaska.
 When he hit 18 he began to surf all over Cali & Mexico.
 His eye for capturing the detail and movement of waves will blow you away.